mghotbi/DspikeIn/README.md

 summ_count_phyloseq(physeq_16S_OTU)

 # Check the summary statistics
-# Ensure the input is in dataframe format
+# Ensure the input is in dataframe format for this function
 calculate_summary_stats_table(initial_stat_sampleWise)

 ```